Devin Haney

+Devin Miles Haney (/ˈheɪni/ HAY-nee; born November 17, 1998) is an American professional boxer.
+He has held multiple world championships in two weight classes, including the undisputed championship at lightweight from 2022 to 2023, and the World Boxing Council (WBC) super lightweight title from 2023 to 2024.

 Early life

-Haney was born in San Francisco and lived in Oakland, California as a child, but moved to Las Vegas with his father Bill at the age of 14.
+Haney was born in San Francisco and lived in Oakland, California, as a child, but moved to Las Vegas with his father, Bill Haney, at the age of 14.
 He started boxing at the age of seven.
+Haney is a practicing Muslim.